-Two of the TCS preschool teachers who teach our 4’s/5’s participated in the training, Jean and Liz, explain the responsive classroom approach to teaching and why it’s so effective.
+TCS preschool teacher Liz who helps teach our 4’s/5’s students explains the responsive classroom approach to teaching and why it’s so effective.

 About Responsive Classroom